-Opportunities to create, maintain or enhance high quality walking and cycling routes along the Great Northern Line corridor will be supported.
-Improved directional signage to help walkers and cyclists will be encouraged.
+The creation or enhancement of high-quality walking and cycling routes, and installation of associated directional signage, along the Great Northern Line corridor will be supported.

 Potential Conservation Area

 - 7.27 The analysis and consultation undertaken during the development of the Plan considered that the quality and interest of the proposed Awsworth Historic Core Local Area of Character was so significant that it is considered potentially worthy of designation as a Conservation Area. - 7.28 A Conservation Area is an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 Within a Conservation Area, there are additional controls (beyond that within a Local Area of Character) over development that may affect the area.
 Within conservation areas, applications for planning permission are required for certain types of work such as demolition or works to trees that would not normally need consent.